MarginaliaSearch/www.marginalia.nu/content/uses/index.md

 <a href="screenie.png"><img src="screenie.png"></a>
 <figcaption>Screenshot</figcaption>
 </figure>

-Browser is *Falkon*, which as far as browsers go isn't the greatest, but it lets me have sane scrollbars in my browser, which makes up for the fact that half the websites don't render correctly.

 Monospace terminal/editor font is *Comic Mono*, the excellent readability of which is real MVP in covering for my dyslexic ass.